-Other income and expenses consist of government grants, income from the sale of HBE certificates (linked to CO2 emission offsets) and the net gain or loss on the disposal of property, plant and equipment.
+Other income and expenses consist of government grants, income from the sale of HBE certificates (linked to CQ emission offsets), the net gain or loss on the disposal of property, plant and equipment, sublease rental income, fair value gains/(losses) on derivatives (purchase options) and other items.
 Government grants are related to the development of the EV charging infrastructure networks in the EU and represent the reimbursement of incurred expenses.
 HBE certificates are issued by a Dutch government agency and are part of a program to stimulate the use of energy efficient and clean transportation.
 Allego is periodically granted a certificate based on the number of kWh of green energy that has been sold to customers.
 Allego sells such certificates to companies that are required to offset their use of non-green energy through a brokerage.
+Other items mainly relate to reimbursements from (energy) network operators with respect to the power grid connections used.
+At the end of the year, Allego is reimbursed based on usage of actual grid connections used.